java/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/01_getting-started-with-java.md

 Let us download the Windows version.
 What you get is a ZIP file of about 200MB that you can open with any ZIP utility software.
 This ZIP file contains the JDK.
 You can unzip the content of this file anywhere on your computer.

-Once this is done you need to create an environment variable called `JAVA_HOME` that points to the directory where you unzipped the JDK.
-First you need to open a DOS prompt.
-If you unzipped a JDK 19 ZIP file in the `D:\jdk\` directory then the command you need to type in this DOS prompt is the following:
+Once this is done, you need to create an environment variable called `JAVA_HOME` that points to the directory where you unzipped the JDK.
+First, you need to open a DOS prompt.
+If you unzipped a JDK 19 ZIP file in the `D:\jdk\` directory, then the command you need to type in this DOS prompt is the following:

 ```shell
 > set JAVA_HOME=D:\jdk\jdk-19
 ```

-Please note that in this example and all the others the leading `>` is there to show you that you need to type this command or paste it in a prompt.
-You should not type this character or paste it as it is not part of the `set` command.
+Please note that in this example and all the others, the leading `>` is there to show you that you need to type this command or paste it into a prompt.
+You should not type this character or paste it, as it is not part of the `set` command.

 You can check that the `JAVA_HOME` variable has been properly set by typing the following code: